skusunoki/Kampong-Abapagar/content/explanation/limitations-of-legacy-abap.md

 ## Definition

 The term **Legacy ABAP** is ambiguous.
-In this site, Legacy ABAP refers to obsolete language features, ABAP programmer practices that are no longer necessary in modern tool sets, and entire architectures that have been adopted as a necessary evil.
+In this site, Legacy ABAP refers to obsolete language features, ABAP programmer practices that are no longer necessary in modern tool sets, and architectures that have been adopted as a necessary evil.

 ## Obsolete language features

 The ABAP language is also changing with the times, and older language features are becoming less compatible.

-- Obsolete modularization technics like subroutines, and function modules
+- Obsolete technics to make complex programs to separate parts (Modularization) like subroutines, and function modules
 - Obsolete calls like `CALL TRANSACTION`, `CALL METHOD`, and `CALL DIALOG`
 - Internal table definition with `WITH HEADER LINE`